Call for Proposals: Land-Based Learning Initiatives (2026–27)

 Purpose of the “Land-Based Learning” Program

 BKCs Land-Based Learning (LBL) program aims to provide an immersive education experience to nurture talent and build knowledge braiding capacity across diverse learning pathways.
-The Land-Based Learning program supports the braiding of knowledges, cultures, and languages, fundamental to learning place-based knowledge from Elders, knowledge holders, and researchers.
+The LBL program supports the braiding of knowledges, cultures, and languages, fundamental to learning place-based knowledge from Elders, knowledge holders, and researchers.
 Land-based learning activities can provide transformative educational experiences that strengthen connections with Indigenous ways of knowing while weaving together Indigenous and Western knowledges to foster intercultural competencies and create improved understanding.

 Eligibility & Key Dates

-Eligible projects include Land-based Learning Initiatives in Canada, including urban, rural, and remote learning camps, that involve youth and have an emphasis on the braiding of knowledges.
-Initiatives should prioritize Land-Based Learning and knowledge braiding, while equipping youth with essential skills for personal development, career advancement, and successful employment transitions.
+BKC is supporting Land-Based Learning Initiatives in Canada, including urban, rural, and remote learning camps, that involve youth and have an emphasis on the braiding of knowledges.
+BKC’s LBL Program supported 12 annual initiatives in 2025/26, This is an Open Call for 2026/27 proposals.

 For further details on eligibility, matching funds, etc., please refer to the most recent Strategic Science Fund Program Guide here.